Updated August 2013

 - Milestone 2 (Completed): Confirm the reliability of the LSDA by accumulating 20 machine years of operation at target speed using AC100 centrifuges with upgraded LSDAs with no more than the projected number of LSDA failures

-- Milestone 3 (by May 15, 2013): DOE and USEC will jointly agree to revise and further define the test program plan to include agreed parameters and success criteria for tests and such other modifications as the parties agree, such as the inclusion of additional milestones
+- Milestone 3 (Completed): DOE and USEC will jointly agree to revise and further define the test program plan to include agreed parameters and success criteria for tests and such other modifications as the parties agree, such as the inclusion of additional milestones

-- Milestone 4 (by June 15, 2013): Successfully complete “Extended Feed Rate Range Survey, Machine” test
+- Milestone 4 (Completed): Successfully complete “Extended Feed Rate Range Survey, Machine” test

-- Milestone 5 (by June 30, 2013): Successfully complete “Machine Performance Parameter Test” test
+- Milestone 5 (Completed): Successfully complete “Machine Performance Parameter Test” test

-- Milestone 6 (completion date to be agreed to by DOE and USEC by May 15, 2013): Successfully complete “Power Outage Testing, Machine Response” test
+- Milestone 6 (Completed; DOE certification pending): Successfully complete “Power Outage Testing, Machine Response” test

 - Milestone 7 (by December 31, 2013): Demonstrate AC100 manufacturing quality by operating the commercial demonstration cascade for a minimum of 20 machine years to provide the confidence level needed to support commercial plant operations